vinhta1/Obsidian-Repository/SCCoM/Private/Cases and Episodes/Into the Fire.md

 		- "If we finish this job, we get the original pay split among just us four.
 That's four times the original cut, fellas."
 		- "C'mon, Ezra-"
 		- "ONE.
 HUNDRED.
 THOUSAND.
 EACH.
 I can't do this without you guys.
 I'm not going to force you to.
 But get REAL.
 We need this money."
 	- Phones are important.
-		- "Everyone have their targets?"
+They contain hideout sites.
+		- "Everyone know where the next 'hot spot' is?"
 		- "Hey, uhh... about that."
-		- "What Joe.
-Do you not know where your target is?"
+		- "What Joe?
+Do you not know where to meet up?"
 		- "No, I do.
-But I..."
-		- "I think I left my phone at the other hideout."
+But I...
+I think I left my phone at the other hideout."
-		- "Don't worry about it.
+		- "...Don't worry about it.
 We can find it after tomorrow night."
 		- "That... that works.
 Thanks, Luca."
 ##### 319 Berkeley Way.
 A Fireside House
 ##### The Innocent House